-I hope this post has shown you how you can manage your marketing dollars more effectively to get the most ROI for you.
+I hope this post has answered how to advertise my plumbing business and shown you how you can manage your marketing dollars more effectively to get the most ROI for you.
 Feel free to check out some of our other marketing tips to help you generate results.

 We manage AdWords campaigns but we also handle SEO search engine optimization so over the long term you can get incredibly effective results that does not break the bank.

 If you have any questions just reach and I’ll be more than happy to answer any questions you may have.